Customer Service Training in Time Management.

 But, the pressing and often conflicting demands of customers, teammates, other departments, and management make it difficult for even the most experienced and well-organized reps to manage all of their day-to-day tasks and deadlines.

-Now, you can help your staff improve their time-management skills and accomplish more each and every day with Time Management for Stress Reduction and Productivity.
+Now, you can help your staff improve their organizational skills and accomplish more each and every day with this valuable training package.

-Your package includes 10 copies of the Training Booklet, one copy of the Leader’s Guide, and downloadable Certificates.
+Your package includes 10 copies of the Training Booklet plus downloadable Leader’s Guide, and Certificates.

 This hands-on guide includes a quiz to help reps evaluate how well they are managing their time.
 Plus 16 strategies to better organize their day and their work.